Multilingual Code Co-Evolution Using Large Language Models: Experiments

 \MyPara{BLEU} It is a widely used metric originally proposed for evaluating the quality of machine translation.
 It measures the n-gram overlap between the generated sequence and the expected one.
 Concretely, we report the 1$\sim$4-grams overlap between the tokens in the predictions and tokens in the ground truth.

 \MyPara{CodeBLEU} The metric is proposed for evaluating the quality of code generation.
-In addition to measuring the n-gram overlap, it considers the overlap of the Abstract Syntax Tree (AST) and data flow graph between generated code and the expected code.
+In addition to measuring the n-gram overlap, it considers the overlap of the Abstract Syntax Tree (AST) and data-flow graph between generated code and the expected code.

 \MyPara{SARI} It measures quality of the systems that are designed to make edits.
 Specifically, it is computed as the average of the F1 score for kept and inserted spans of tokens, and the precision of deleted spans of tokens.